pmmivv/HA_Dashboard/README.md

 ## Templates

   - main_style - This defines card dimentions
-  - button - Used for the majority of button with On and Off states
+  - button - Used for the majority of buttons with On and Off states
   - sensor - Used to report sensor state
   - number - Used for input_number
   - temperature - Used for temperature sensors
   - time - Used for input_datetime
-  - cover - Used for control covers
+  - cover - Used to control covers

 ## Variables
-Allmost every sensor state template have variables to define icons and states
+Almost every sensor state template have variables to define icons and states

   - icon_on: 'mdi:garage-open'
   - icon_off: 'mdi:garage-variant'